 - Royalty Audits: Tom conducted a series of royalty audits at a licensed manufacturer that used his client’s intellectual property.
 Tom used manual and automated audit techniques to recalculate the royalty payments due and validate conformance with selected contract clauses.

 - IT Audit – Project Methodology: Tom reviewed the project methodology being used by a large media company.
 His focus was on the requirements specification process for a sample of projects across the organisation’s portfolio.
-Thomas was responsible for meeting with key stakeholders, identifying areas of non-compliance with internal policy and identifying opportunities for improving the process in accordance with best practise principles.
+Thomas was responsible for meeting with key stakeholders, identifying areas of non-compliance with internal policy and identifying opportunities for improving the process in accordance with best practice principles.

 - Application Controls Review: Tom managed a review of application controls across two instances of SAP in client locations across Europe.
 Tom used Protiviti’s Assure Controls tool to perform a snapshot analysis of key configurable controls within SAP.
-He identified effective key controls to be incorporated into the client’s Sarbanes-Oxley documentation and highlighted critical settings that were not good practise and presented a potential risk to the firm.
+He identified effective key controls to be incorporated into the client’s Sarbanes-Oxley documentation and highlighted critical settings that were not good practice and presented a potential risk to the firm.